IntelPython/sdc/docs/source/supported.rst

 The first `dot` has a 1D array with `1D_Block` distribution as first input (`Y`), while the second input is a 2D array with `1D_Block` distribution (`X`).
-Hence, `dot` is a sum reduction across a distributed data and therefore, the output (`w`) is on the `reduce` side and is assiged `REP` distribution.
+Hence, `dot` is a sum reduction across distributed datasets and therefore, the output (`w`) is on the `reduce` side and is assiged `REP` distribution.

 The second `dot` has a 2D array with `1D_Block` distribution (`X`) as first